daithioc95/MS1/README.md

 ## UX

-The website will contain a simple design to ensure the primary function of providing information to the audience on devices of all sizes.
+The website contains a simple design to ensure the primary function of providing information to the audience on devices of all sizes.
-To complement this, an interactive, easy on the eye design will be implemented.
+To complement this, an interactive, easy on the eye design has been implemented.
-This will be achieved by executing a single paged long scroll website, with options to navigate to any particular sections using the Menu bar.
+This will be achieved by executing a single paged long scroll website, with options to navigate to any particular sections using the menu bar.
-Implementing this design will keep the audience engaged and compliment the users stories by firstly feeding the user with “what” it is that do, secondly, showing projects to convey “How” I do it and finally, providing a means of contact should they want to collaborate.
+Implementing this design will keep the audience engaged and compliment the users stories by firstly feeding the user with “what” it is that the developer does, secondly, showing projects to convey “How” the developer do it and finally, providing a means of contact should they want to collaborate.

 In creating my website, I followed the 5 levels of development below and have outlined these in the following headings.
 This is an effective means of web development which ensures an appropriate order of approach with each plane becomming less conceptual as the project evolves.